NCAR/sftp-server/Testing-Support.md

 the `NCAR/sftp-server` project, you can use services configured in the docker-compose `dev` directory.
-During automated builds and in testing for other projects that use an SFTP client, you can use the `sbin/run-test-server` `sbin/run-test-client` scripts.
+During automated builds and in testing for other projects that use an SFTP client, you can use the `sbin/run-test-server` `sbin/run-test-client` scripts, or adapt `dev/docker-compose.yml` as appropriate.

-## Using docker-compose and the "dev" environment
+## Using docker-compose and the "dev" environment for self testing

 The `dev/docker-compose.yml' file defines a number of services.
 The main services (started by `docker-compose up`) are "server" and "client".